-The day program operates five days a week on a 12-month schedule.
-Click here for our current Calendar.
+Our school year is 216 days.
+The Day program operates five days a week on a 12-month schedule.
 Our school day begins at 8:30 a.m. and ends at 2:45 p.m., and on every other Wednesday, students are dismissed at noon for Staff Professional Development.
 The residential program provides services 365 days a year.

-Over 100 students currently attend the League School, but it has a capacity for 110 students.
-The residential program has the capacity to house 32 students on the campus of the school.
+Currently, 97 students attend the League School, but we have capacity to serve up to 110 students.
+Our residential program has the capacity to house 32 students on the campus of the school.
 The school is licensed to educate students from ages 3 to 22.

-Students who reside at the League School can walk to school each day.
-Day students at the League School are driven to school by their local school district or their parents.
-The League School is not responsible for the transportation of day students to the school.
+Students who participate in the Day program at League School are driven to school by their local school district or their parents.
+League School is not responsible for the transportation of day students to the school.

 The League School does not currently have a waiting list, but some programs are approaching full capacity.
 The League School has a rolling admissions policy.
 Students can be accepted throughout the school year depending on appropriate openings in the programs.
 If a program is at capacity, the school may create need to create a waiting list for openings in that program.